RamirezJA/LogsAnalysisProject/README.md

 ### Files

-LogsAnalysisProject.py This is the program for the internal reporting tool
+LogsAnalysisProject.py: This is the program for the internal reporting tool

-report.txt This file contains the output of the program
+report.txt This file: contains the output of the program

 ReadME